mintii/phase-0/week-4/nums-letters.md

 ## What is the difference between float and integer division?
 How would you explain the difference to someone who doesn't know anything about programming?

 How both do calculations are slightly different.
 Floats will return the full value (generally [Wikipedia Article: 0.999...](https://en.wikipedia.org/wiki/0.999...) )
 So if you were to put into ruby `puts 9 / 2` it will surprise you by returning 4.
-This is because float will round down to the nearest whole number.
+This is because an integer will round down to the nearest whole number.
 However, simple adding decimal points to the problem will yield the correct answer of 4.5.

 A simple way to remember the differences between the two is to think about real life scenarios you'd need integers or floats in.